Picture of New York

 Coca-Cola fundamentals

-Total dividend income received over eight and three quarter years is £1,155.41p
+Total income received over nine years or thirty six quarters is £1,193.03p

-We have started to add a little extra insight into how the annualised payments have increased year over year.
-We have added an additional column that shows the total annual income for holding one hundred shares.
-Obviously as this is an international holding it is subject to currency fluctuations between the USD & GBP.
+We have started to add a little extra insight into how the annualised payments have increased year over year by providing a column titled “Avg Pr Yr” on the right hand side of the data sheet.
+This additional column shows an average for each year.
+Obviously this is an international holding for United Kingdom investors therefore it is subject to currency fluctuations between the USD & GBP.

 Further income analysis can be seen in the file below: